What is the Full Form of NPA?

 #1 – SARFAESI Act 2002 – This act gives the power to the bank to deal with NPA without the involvement of courts.
 It gives the bank right to

 - Asset reconstruction

 #2 – Debt Recovery Tribunal – In 1993 Indian Parliament Act brought DRT into existence, which empowers banks to recover loans of Rs 10 lakh and above.

 #3 – Lok Adalats – Small loans up to Rs 5 lakhs can be recovered by this mechanism as per the guidelines of RBI.

-#4 – Compromise Settlement – Used to settle loans up to 10 crore amounts where the borrower experiences genuine difficulties to repay the amount under this method the proportionate amount is recovered from the borrower.
+#4 – Compromise Settlement – Used to settle loans up to 10 crore amounts where the borrower experiences genuine difficulties in repaying the amount under this method, the proportionate amount is recovered from the borrower.

 - Reduced Income – With the increase in NPA assets, financial institution’s profitability reduces as it reduces the realization of assets.